 - Join a local organization.
 Do you like to cook?
 Ride bikes in crazy hot weather?
 Climb ridiculously early in order to capture that perfect sunrise?
 There will be communities of expats and locals who feel the same way.
 Find a group online with similar interests.

-- Learn the local language with a language partner.
-See if there are local language schools that host a language exchange, or search for established ones online.
+- Learn the local language with a language partner: See if there are local language schools that host a language exchange, or search for established ones online.

-- Join an online expat organization.
-There is comfort in familiarity and while you're on a grand overseas adventure, it can be wonderful to talk with a group of people from your home country.
+- Join an online expat organization: There is comfort in familiarity and while you're on a grand overseas adventure, it can be wonderful to talk with a group of people from your home country.
 There are a ton of expat groups online and they tend to organize gatherings and get-togethers.

-- Take a class in something you're passionate about.
-Whether it's cooking, language, or dance, you're sure to meet people who have similar interests as you.
+- Take a class in something you're passionate about: Whether it's cooking, language, or dance, you're sure to meet people who have similar interests as you.

 3. Pay careful attention to your relationships back home

-Please rid yourself of this idealism immediately. it'll save you a lot of heartbreak and frustration.
-Keeping in touch takes a lot of effort, even without the added difficulty of translating through a new cultural lens.
+Well, keeping in touch takes a lot of effort, even without the added difficulty of translating through a new cultural lens.
 While you happily burble on about the fantastic roast duck at a hole-in-the-wall restaurant down the road, your friends and family back home will be nodding in polite interest.

 - Be patient and understanding.
 This goes for both you and your friends and family.
 While you, the intrepid traveler, should be able to express your new life, you should not monopolize the conversation.
 Your friends and family may be going through a different stage in life and their daily doings matter too.